Pfizer vaccinations for 16 to 39-year-olds is welcome news. But AstraZeneca remains a good option | Health

 - Australia

-By Catherine Bennett, Chair in Epidemiology, Deakin University Geelong (Australia), Aug 21 (The Conversation) Prime Minister Scott Morrison yesterday announced the Pfizer vaccine would become available to all Australians aged 16 to 39 from August 30.
+By Catherine Bennett, Deakin University Geelong (Australia), Aug 23 (The Conversation) Prime Minister Scott Morrison yesterday announced the Pfizer vaccine would become available to all Australians aged 16 to 39 from August 30.

 This represents a vote of confidence in our vaccine supply, which has been riddled with issues since the rollout began.
 It gives us a fighting chance to reach current targets, which suggest 70% of eligible Australians could be fully vaccinated by November, and 80% by December.